Niche Transports

 Often overlooked as a form of transport are lifts, escalators and moving walkways.

-In addition to railway stations, escalators and lifts (or 'elevators' in American English) can frequently be found at large department stores, shopping centres, on cruise liners (ships) and many other multi-floor buildings.
-Their purpose is of course to provide transport between the station platforms & entrances / exits, different floors, decks, etc.
+In addition to railway stations, escalators (moving stairs) and lifts ('elevators' in American English) can frequently be found at large department stores, shopping centres / malls, on cruise liners (ships) and many other multi-floor buildings.
+Their purpose is of course to provide transport between the station platforms & entrances / exits, the different floors, decks, etc.

-A variant of the escalator is the moving walkway which is usually located where large numbers of people need transport along a long 'corridor' such as interchange passageways at railway stations or between the terminal and the 'gate' at airports.
+A variant of the escalator is the moving walkway which is usually located where large numbers of people need transport along a long corridor such as interchange passageways at railway stations or between the terminal and the gate at airports.
+Depending on where one lives and the variant of the English language that is spoken, a moving walkway might instead be known as a moving sidewalk, a flatalator, a horizontalator, a movealator, a walkalator, an autowalk or a movator!

-It is very unusual for anyone to be charged a fee for travelling on these transports - although of course at some locations access to these transports will be restricted to people who have paid to use 'other' transports.
+It is very unusual for anyone to be charged a fee for travelling on these transports - although of course at some locations access to these transports will be restricted to people who have paid to enter the site, such as a museum or use other transports for which these act as links, such as between the street and the other transport (eg: to access an underground railway station platform)..

-Although relatively rare there is no reason why escalators (or a series of escalators and / or moving walkways) could not be used over longer distances - although the travel time might be somewhat extended when compared to travelling similar distances on wheeled transports.
-In a few locations experiments have been tried with moving walkways which travel 'at higher speed' and are therefore more suited to longer distance travel, however as is explained further down this page, there have been issues with people falling over when joining / leaving the higher speed walkways.
+Although relatively rare there is no reason why escalators (or a series of escalators and / or moving walkways) could not be used over longer distances - although the travel time might be somewhat extended when compared to travelling similar distances on other types of transports.
+In a few locations experiments have been tried with moving walkways which travel at higher speed and are therefore more suited to longer distance travel, however as is explained further down this page, there have been issues with people falling over when joining / leaving the higher speed walkways.

 ------------------------------- ------------------------------- ------------------------------- -------------------------------